mertkan-k/Metin2-Renewal-Make-Quest/README.md

 # Metin2-Renewal-Make-Quest
-Reneval quest reading minisystem for Metin2
+Renewal quest reading minisystem for Metin2

 # System Operation:
 	When you run make.sh, system automatically run ./qc for all .lua extension files in all_quests direction.
 So you don't need use quest_list etc.